Main content

 Next, we’ll ask you to detail the answer to two key areas.
 The first is to outline your interest in the role and the second is for you to demonstrate how you feel you meet the skills and essential qualification, knowledge and experience criteria outlined in the Role Profile and advert.
 You’ll then also upload your CV, so make sure you’ve prepared it in advance, with any personal data removed.

 We’re a Disability Confident employer, so if you identify as having a disability, and you meet the minimum criteria for the role, then we’ll guarantee you an interview.
 All you have to do is let us know at this point.
-You can also use this space to let us know about any adjustments you’d like us to make – though don’t forget, you can also do this before you start your application, and you can find out about that here.
+You can also use this space to let us know about any adjustments you’d like us to make – though don’t forget, you can also do this before you start your application.
+Find out about that here.

 Next, we’ll ask you to confirm that you understand and agree to our privacy policy in how we store your data.